RybakovWebDev/MDS/README.md

 Live website can be found here: **https://main.d3agl6wdyl1nit.amplifyapp.com/**

-## Current functionality
+## Features

 - Search for a movie by name and see relevant information (plot summary, cast, budget, related movies, ratings etc.)
 - Chat with AI based on GPT-3.5-Turbo to ask movie-related questions like:
   > - "Make me a list of thrillers to watch"
   > - "What is the most expensive drama ever made?"
   > - "Recommend me something similar to Alien"
 - Create an account where you can customize your name and upload a profile picture.
-Default name is auto generated from a random adjective + animal name
+The default name is auto generated from a random adjective + animal name
-- Authorized users can create custom watchlists with customizable names and drag and drop functionality for re-arranging the order of lists or titles within them.
+- Authorized users can create custom watchlists with customizable names and drag-and-drop functionality for re-arranging the order of lists or titles within them.
 These lists can be shared and viewed by anyone on a separate page, however only the creator has access to list controls
+- Responsive design providing an optimal user experience on both desktop and mobile devices

-## Technology
+## Tech Stack

-Website is built on MERN stack and is fully deployed to AWS services.
-React frontend is on Amplify, Node.js backend is on Elastic Beanstalk, fronted with CloudFront for https.
-Database is MongoDB Community Edition running on a EC2 instance.
-User avatar images are hosted in a S3 bucket.
+The website is built on the MERN stack (MongoDB, Express.js, React.js, Node.js) and is fully deployed to AWS services.
+The frontend is hosted on Amplify, and the backend on Elastic Beanstalk with CloudFront for HTTPS.
+User avatar images are stored in an S3 bucket.

-Most components are customized MUI v5 components, all icons are from MUI v5 as well.
-Drag and drop functionality in watchlists is achieved with dnd-kit library for React.
-On the backend, Multer is used for image uploads, and Sharp library is used for image processing.
-Authorization is done with JSON Web Tokens, passwords are hashed and salted with bcrypt before storage.
+Most components are customized MUI v5 components, with all icons also sourced from MUI v5.
+Drag-and-drop functionality in watchlists is achieved with the dnd-kit library for React.
+On the backend, Multer is used for image uploads and the Sharp library is used for image processing.
+Authorization is done with JSON Web Tokens, with passwords being hashed and salted with bcrypt before storage.

+## API Usage

+The application communicates with the backend through a RESTful API for operations such as creating, reading, updating, and deleting user data.
+It also integrates with TMDB and OMDB APIs for fetching movie data and OpenAI’s API for AI chatbot functionality.